Sabbath Rest #4 - Sabbath in the Old Testament

 “And if some of the branches be broken off, and thou, being a wild olive tree, were grafted in among them, and with them partakest of the root and fatness of the olive tree;” – Romans 11:17

-In Israel’s prophecy about heaven, as mentioned in the previous section there is also reference to ‘all flesh’ observing the Sabbath:
+In Isaiah’s prophecy about heaven, as mentioned in the previous section, there is also a reference to ‘all flesh’ observing the Sabbath:

 “And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the Lord.” – Isaiah 66:23

-The current position on the subject typically believes that Sabbath observance was just for the Israelites in the Old Covenant.
+The alternative position on the subject believes that Sabbath observance was just for the Israelites in the Old Covenant.
 However, these indications in the Old Testament suggest that this was meant for all humanity.

-As in the earlier section, Sabbath was first formed by God at creation for Adam and Eve and, therefore, arguably all humanity afterwards.
+As in the earlier section, Sabbath was first formed by God at creation for Adam and Eve and, therefore, logically all humanity afterwards.